kirthiprakash/katacoda-scenarios/file_processing/1_task.md

+Search for URL pattens in the sample.log file
-Extract URL from the log lines.

-Remove any duplicate URLS
+Extract the value from the query parameted "code" from each URL Remove any duplicate "code" value

-Do a a curl for each of the URL extracted

-print the HTTP response
+For each value, create a empty file with name <value>.txt